 Gas stations are a popular location for roadside attractions to hang out at.
+(Or to BE: just check out the Shell-shaped gas station in Winston-Salem, North Carolina or the airplane-shaped service station in Powell, Tennessee!)
 I’ve seen many a pink elephant next to the pumps.
 With such competition over gas nowadays, often with a station on all four corners off major highways, it’s no wonder these outposts would do anything to get you to choose them over the guy across the street.

 Sinclair Oil was formed in 1916 by Harry Sinclair and soon became one of the seventh largest oil companies in America.
 The company is recognized by the Terror-Free Oil Initiative as they do not buy oil from terrorism-sponsoring states, such as those in the Middle East.